FELLOWSHIP FOR JOURNALISTS FROM COUNTRIES WITH RESTRICTED INFORMATION FREEDOM

 - Eligibility for the program.
 The applicant has a firm idea of how the six-month fellowship in Berlin can have a positive impact on his or her current situation.
 Note: The fellowship should be used for personal development and, if necessary, professional reorientation so that the journalist can return to the home country with new viewpoints and replenished energy.

 - Several years of work experience as a journalist.
-Note: Although we consider the work of human rights activists to be very valuable, we cannot invite human rights activists who are not full-time journalists, as they do not fall under our mandate.
+Note: Although we consider the work of human rights activists as highly valuable, we unfortunately cannot invite people who are not full-time journalists, as they do not fall under our mandate.

 Your application must include the following documents:

 - The completed and signed application form (download on the right-hand side)

 - A scan of your current passport (still valid for 12 months, or independently renewable).

-- Your curriculum vitae in tabular form (CV)
+- Your curriculum vitae in tabular form (CV).